 Nathan replied, “The Lord has taken away your sin.
 You are not going to die.
 But because by doing this you have shown utter contempt for the Lord, the son born to you will die.”

 2 Samuel 12: 13-14

-I’ve drawn both of these examples of God holding rulers to account from First and Second Samuel, but I don’t want you to think it’s something peculiar to those texts.
+I’ve drawn both of these examples of God holding rulers to account from First and Second Samuel, but I don’t want you to think it’s something peculiar to those two books.

 Here are a few other examples: